uwescience/tpch-myrial/README.md

-# tpch-radish
+# tpch-myrial

 This is an implementation of TPC-H in the [MyriaL language](http://myria.cs.washington.edu/docs/myrial.html).
 You can use it to generate TPC-H query plans for any back end of the [Raco relational algebra compiler](https://github.com/uwescience/raco).

 ## Setup

-`tpch-radish` requires TPC-H qgen to generate SQL queries and [Raco](https://github.com/uwescience/raco) to generate the query plans.
+`tpch-myrial` requires TPC-H qgen to generate SQL queries and [Raco](https://github.com/uwescience/raco) to generate the query plans.

 - [Download qgen](http://www.tpc.org/tpch/tools_download/dbgen-download-request.asp)
 - Install Raco by following its README.md and then make sure to set `RACO_HOME` to the directory of your Raco